taitep/ember-arch/spec.md

 - `0x000`: Halt.
 - `0x001`: Initialize Stack.
 Sets the stack pointer to the value of the last 2 bytes of the instruction.

+## Notes for the instruction definitions

+Any `x` is preferrably ignored by emulator/implementation, and preferrably set to 0 in program.

 # Registers